Beskhue/enactive-agents/docs/usage.rst

 Controller
 ----------
 The controller package contains modules implementing the ways with which a user can interact with the experiment.
-Currently, it only impements a means to quit the experiment.
+Currently, it only impements keyboard controls.

 Experiment
 ----------